 Citroen e-C4 electric: pictures, specs and on-sale date

-Full details of the new electric Citroen C4, which will be called the 'e-C4', have been released following an initial unveiling earlier in June.
-An exact on-sale date for the e-C4 hasn't been confirmed yet, but orders are due to open in the summer, with first cars on the road by the end of 2020.
-Pricing has also yet to be confirmed.
+An exact on-sale date for the e-C4 hasn't been confirmed yet, but orders are due to open in the next few months, with first cars on the road by the end of 2020.
+On-the-road costs have also yet to be confirmed, although the car is likely to be priced within a few hundred pounds of its Peugeot counterpart.

 Speaking at an online launch event for the e-C4, the brand's CEO Vincent Cobee said: "We are seeing lots of electric cars in the [supermini] B-segment, but the [family car] C-segment is more poised between electric and plug-in hybrid right now.